FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Conclusion: Beauty, Meaning, and Value

-A chawan is not just a bowl—it’s an invitation to slow down.
+A chawan is an invitation to slow down.
 Its price reflects the depth of its story, from material to metaphor.
 A matcha bowl holds everything, whether you seek function, art, or a moment of stillness.

 Frequently Asked Questions